 Click here to see a slidehow video of the veterans in Bridlington.

-2020 marks the 75th anniversary of VE Day - the moment that the guns across Europe fell silent and the war with Nazi Germany came to an end.
+2020 marked the 75th anniversary of VE Day - the moment that the guns across Europe fell silent and the war with Nazi Germany came to an end.

-Celebrations erupted all over the nation, and the day has become enshrined in history as VE Day.
-In 2020, to honour the sacrifices and to celebrate peace, Friday 8th May 2020 has been made a bank holiday, kickstarting what would have been a three-day celebration of international, national and local events but sadly due to the Coronavirus pandemic the VE Day events cannot take place.
-There are many fabulous streets in Bridlington who are already on with planning their street celebrations whilst keeping a safe distance.
+Celebrations erupted all over the nation, and the day become enshrined in history as VE Day.
+In 2020, to honour the sacrifices and to celebrate peace, Friday 8th May 2020 was marked as a bank holiday, kickstarting what would have been a three-day celebration of international, national and local events but sadly due to the Coronavirus pandemic the VE Day events could not take place.
+There were many fabulous streets in Bridlington who planned their street celebrations whilst keeping a safe distance.

-Full details of official government plans and resources and latest timings can be found here but a breakdown of what is planned on the day is as follows:
+Full details of official government plans and a breakdown of what was planned for the day was as follows:

 11am - 2 minutes silence for a national moment of remembrance